scala/scala/spec/09-top-level-definitions.md

 a package reference starting in a name $p$ will be looked up in the closest enclosing scope that defines a member named $p$.

-The special predefined name `_root_` refers to the outermost root package which contains all top-level packages.
+If a package name is shadowed, it's possible to refer to its fully-qualified name by prefixing it with the special predefined name `_root_`, which refers to the outermost root package that contains all top-level packages.

+The name `_root_` has this special denotation only when used as the first element of a qualifier; it is an ordinary identifier otherwise.

 ###### Example
 Consider the following program: